bryanluwz/NTU-FYP-Chatbot/README.md

 2. Why only slow the first time running?

    - Because I'm slow to initialise, and I only initialise each sub components when needed ok? 🐢

+3. Docker not found, Daemon not running, etc.

+   - Did you run Docker Desktop before shutting it down?
+No?
+Good, then you're good to go.
+     Yes?
+Then run `wsl --shutdown` in a non-WSL terminal in Windows.

 ## License